If you love learning languages, you should go to the Polyglot Gathering at least once in your life.

 With people coming from all over the world, some of which speak up to 20 languages if not more, you basically have the opportunity of practicing all your language skills.
 What I loved the most is that everybody is super nice and willing to communicate and, no matter if you are fluent or just a beginner in a certain language, you never feel left out or embarrassed.

-The Gathering is not only a chance to practice languages, but an amazing opportunity to learn new things as well.
+The Gathering is not only a chance to practice languages but also an amazing opportunity to learn new things as well.

 Basically, she moved from a standard approach, where the teacher teaches and the student has to learn, to a different and more responsible approach to learning.
 In this new approach, the teacher becomes a mentor and a sort of a coach, while the student takes full responsibility for his/her own learning process.